 - a.
 Installation of double circuit 66kV cables from the 66kV overhead lines at Riwaka to a new substation site. (approx. 2025/2026).
 The estimated project cost is \$700,000. - b.
-Capacitor banks Motupipi (2019) and Motueka (2023) Ongoing load growth will create the need for voltage support on the 66kV network under contingent conditions.
+Capacitor banks Motupipi (2020) and Motueka (2023) Ongoing load growth will create the need for voltage support on the 66kV network under contingent conditions.
 This will take the form of capacitor banks to be installed at Motupipi and Motueka substations.

-5.9.5 Zone Substation Upgrades
+5.9.5 Zone and Subtransmission Substation Upgrades

-As a result of projected load growth three existing zone substation supply areas will require substation supply capacity augmentation prior to the end of the planning period.
+As a result of projected load growth a number of existing zone substation supply areas will require substation supply capacity augmentation prior to the end of the planning period.

-Brightwater/Wakefield Area
+• Brightwater/Wakefield Area